PTJC/PTJC/README.md

 Each quarter's directories will have an associated README with general topic information and links to references which will be used throughout the quarter.
 Feel free to edit this file and include any additional references you may have used for your talk.

 ## Future-proofing
-Management of this repo will be continually transfered to the sitting PTJC head for posterity.
+Org owners with member management privileges will promote the new PTJC head as an owner, maintaining administrative control for posterity.